isomerpages/moe-rgps/_programme/Active Learning Programme (ALP).md

 ### **Purpose**

+**The objectives of this programme is to:**

+* promote an appreciation and enjoyment of quality literature;
-Providing literature-rich programmes promotes and facilitates effective Language Arts teaching and learning.
-Students learn to critique and articulate different perspectives, linked to the theme, characters and plot found in literature texts.
+* provide opportunities for students to critique and articulate different perspectives, linked to the theme, characters and plot found in literature texts.

 | Programme | Approach |